misonou/node-traceable/README.md

 #### Paths to source files

-Unless `showFullPath` is set to `true`, paths to source files are stripped as relative to the innermost `node_modules` folder if applicable:
+Unless `showFullPath` is set to `true`, paths to source files are stripped as relative to:
+-   the **innermost** `node_modules` folder
+-   any of the global module paths
+-   directory of the main module
+-   process working directory

 `/path/to/node_modules/my-mod/node_modules/traceable/traceable.js` is resolved as `traceable/traceable.js`